alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-01-31-unit-testing-a-terraform-user_data-script-with-shunit2.md

 yum -y update
 ```

 How could I "unit test" that?
-I would hope that the maintainers of the yum system do have good testing practices but from my end, the only testing I can do is at a system test level.
-Even then I can't really test much.
+I would hope that the maintainers of the yum system do have good testing practices but from my end, the only testing I could do would be at a system test level.
+Even then I couldn't really test much.
 Those who dare to run yum -y update must hope that upstream yum repos are working!

-If I did want to cover this line in a unit test, I can replace it with a stub like so:
+If I did want to cover this line in a unit test, I could replace external yum command with a stub like so:

 ```bash
 yum() { : ; }
 ```

-This will allow the yum command to execute and do nothing.
-Still, I am not really "testing" anything when I do this.
+This would allow the yum command to then be executed in my unit test environment and do nothing.
+Still, I would not really be "testing" anything if I did this.

-What I really want to test is all those `curl`, `jq` and `sed` commands.
+What I really want to do is test all those `curl`, `jq` and `sed` commands.
 But if I wrote tests in the script's current format, I would have a huge amount of setup for the sake of only a small amount of testing.
-If your setup leads to significantly more code than your tests, I consider that to be a bit of an anti-pattern.
+If your setup leads to significantly more code than your tests, I consider it to be a bit of a testing anti-pattern.

 So we must begin by refactoring this script into functions.
 That will make it both more readable, a better script, and testable.